sh3ll3y/aloe/README.md

 Zen PDF is a lightweight, offline PDF editor built with Tauri and React.
 It lets you merge, split, reorder, rotate, compress, and export PDFs — locally on your machine with no network calls.

+## Features

+- Merge multiple PDFs into one document
+- Split by page ranges or into single‑page PDFs
+- Reorder pages via drag‑and‑drop and rotate per‑page
+- Compression presets for output size/quality trade‑offs
+- Export a single combined PDF or multiple PDFs (ZIP)
+- Themes for the UI (e.g., Default, Gruvbox, Tokyo Night, Catppuccin, Dracula)
+- Run OCR to make scanned PDFs searchable (desktop app)
+- Search across loaded pages (native + OCR text) with highlights and match navigation
+- Full page view and thumbnail grid view
+- Zoom in/out in the full page view

 ## Quick Start

 - Install dependencies: `npm install`